Open0xScope/openscope/doc/Miner.md

 ## Running the Event Subscription Services

-### Get Tranning Dataset
+### Get Training Dataset

-You should obatin the event dataset provide by OpenScope team, these event data is required for tranning event-driven models and direct you to make trades.
+You should obtain the event dataset provide by OpenScope team, these event data is required for training event-driven models and direct you to make trades.

 You can check our open sourced dataset on huggingface: